LibraryCarpentry/lc-git/index.md

 ---
 #### What We Will Try to Do

 **Begin** to understand and use Git/GitHub.
 You will not be an expert by the end of the class.
 You will probably not even feel very comfortable using Git.
 This is okay.
 We want to make a start but, as with any skill, using Git takes practice.
-We will be using what we learned in The Unix Shell to use Git on the command line for this lesson.
+In this lesson we use Git from the Unix Shell.
+Some previous experience with the shell is expected, but is not mandatory.

 #### Be Excellent to Each Other